 SJB Preschool Summer Program

-Please see the flyer for more information about our NEW preschool summer program!
+Please see the flyer for more information about our preschool summer program!

 We offer both half-day and full-day programs.

 Must be 3 by Sept.
 1

 Three day programs for 4-5 Year Olds:

 Mon/Wed/Fri, 8:00am – 11:00am

 Mon-Fri, 8:00am – 2:30pm

 Extended care is available on school days for children enrolled in St. John’s Preschool.